 Our children’s classes are open 15 minutes before each service.
 Please do not take your children to their classroom before this time.
 Our teachers need time to prepare and pray before class begins.
 Your cooperation and understanding are appreciated.

 If you would prefer to sit with your child during one of our services, please feel free to do so in our family seating area located in the fellowship hall on the first floor behind the glass.
-This area is there to minister to parents attending services with their children.
-A clear view of the sanctuary, along with video and audio services, ensures a meaningful worship service for those attending with young family members and preserves an attitude of worship in our main sanctuary.

 In order to provide a high level of safety we ask all parents to check in their children going into a classroom before bringing them to class.
 Teachers will not allow children to come into a classroom without a name badge.
 We have attendants at the front check-in kiosks to help you setup a new account and assist you in checking in your children.
 You will be given a name badge for your child and a guardian receipt to use to pick them up.
 Please present the guardian receipt to the teacher in order to pick up your child.
 Please note that a person has to be 18 or older to check-in a child, and a sibling has to be 16 or older to pick up a child from class.
 Note: East entrance gets locked at 10mins after the start of each service.
 If you arrive after this time, please use front entrance to check-in your child.
 You can however exit from both the East Entrance and School Entrance doors when service is over.